-- Proficient in both written and oral English (TOEFL iBT score minimum 71; IELTS score in the range 6.0-7.0).
+Proficient in both written and oral English (TOEFL iBT score minimum 71; IELTS score in the range 6.0-7.0).
 All nominees should complete TOEFL testing no later than November 2020;

-- Have both the need to participate in the program and the potential to benefit form it.
+Have both the need to participate in the program and the potential to benefit from it.

-- Recent graduates (even if they have significant positions);
+Recent university graduates (even if they have significant positions);

-- Individuals with recent third-country study and work experience in developed countries may have a less compelling need to attend the Humphrey Program;
+Individuals with recent third-country study and work experience in developed countries may have a less compelling need to attend the Humphrey Program;

 Terms and Conditions:

 The Humphrey Fellowship provides international travel, tuition and university fees, accident/sickness insurance, monthly maintenance allowance and funding for books and professional activities.
-Although, after the Fellow has settled in in the U.S., family members are allowed to join the Fellow, but the Humphrey Program does not provide financial support for accompanying dependents and health insurance for dependents is required which may cost USD 200 per month per dependent.
+Although, after the Fellow has settled in in the U.S., dependents are allowed to join the Fellow on J-2 visas, but the Humphrey Program does not provide financial support for accompanying dependents and health insurance for dependents is required which may cost USD 200 per month per dependent.
 Dependents may arrive after the nominating Embassy has provided concurrence to IIE and the Fellow has settled in.

-After the national selection, the U.S. Embassy will submit nominations to IIE by October 1, 2019, where independent review committees make recommendations to the J. William Fulbright Foreign Scholarship Board.
-Awards for the 2020/2021 academic year.
-Results will be announced in February or March 2020.
+After the national selection, the U.S. Embassy will submit nominations to IIE by October 1, 2020, where independent review committees make recommendations to the J. William Fulbright Foreign Scholarship Board.
+Awards for the 2021/2022academic year.
+Results will be announced in February or March 2021.

 On-line Application: https://apply.iie.org/huberthhumphrey